mpkuchera/PICUP_Capstone_2021/README.md

 ### Lessons from Computer Science Pedagogy Activities

-This repository hosts all the skeleton code for the activites from the above parallel workshop.
+This repository hosts the skeleton code for the activites from the above parallel workshop.